SebastianNi/CarND-MPC-Project/writeup.md

 ### Student describes the model in detail.
 This includes the state, actuators and update equations.

 The model uses six state variables.
 Each variable contains a value from the vehicle's coordinate system.
-The state variables descripe the current state of the vehicle and the actuator variables contain values to influence the state variables in the right way.
+The state variables describe the current state of the vehicle and the actuator variables contain values to influence the state variables in the right way.

 State variables:<br>
 **x**: The x position<br>